21 Unforgettable Day Trips from London 2023: Hidden Gems and Must-Visit Destinations

 🎈Click here to book your Roman Baths and Georgian Baths tour today!

-You can easily hop on a train from London Paddington Station, and in just a couple of hours (1.5-2 hours depending on which service you take) you’ll find yourself in the heart of the city.
+Now, let’s talk logistics.
+Bath is just a quick train ride from London – we’re talking 1.5-2 hours from London Paddington Station.
 If you’re feeling adventurous, you can also rent a car and take in the scenic countryside views as you drive to Bath – just be prepared for some narrow roads and tight parking!

 While Bath isn’t the cheapest destination, there are plenty of budget-friendly options for food, accommodation, and activities, so don’t let that deter you from visiting this amazing city.